chebfun/chebsite/docs/functions/chebfun/restrict.md

 ---
-title: """restrict"""
+title: "restrict"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """restrict"""
+function_name: "restrict"
-snippet: """Restrict a CHEBFUN object to a subinterval."""
+snippet: "Restrict a CHEBFUN object to a subinterval."
-qualifiers: """"""
+qualifiers: ""
-return_type: """f"""
+return_type: "f"
-arguments: """(f, newDomain)"""
+arguments: "(f, newDomain)"
 ---

- RESTRICT   Restrict a CHEBFUN object to a subinterval.
+<pre class="help-text"> RESTRICT   Restrict a CHEBFUN object to a subinterval.
     G = RESTRICT(F, [S1, S2]) returns a CHEBFUN G defined on the interval [S1,
     S2] which agrees with F on that interval.
 Any interior breakpoints in F.DOMAIN within [S1, S2] are kept in G.DOMAIN.